By Jamie DeMarco

 I am based in DC, but I will be traveling out to Washington for two weeks in June to help collect signatures.
 Would you like to join me in traveling to Washington?
 I hear it is beautiful this time of year.
 If you can’t make the trip but know someone in Washington, reach out to them and ask them to help collect signatures.
 I called my old college roommate in Washington, and now he has collected hundreds of signatures.

 If you live in Washington, there isn’t a minute to lose!
 Let’s get out there and start collecting signatures.
-You or your friends can plug into signature gathering events on this map.
+You or your friends can plug into signature gathering events.
 Keep up with the campaign’s progress and spread the word by following and sharing posts by Yes On 1631 on Twitter and Facebook.

 CCL remains laser focused on passing revenue neutral national carbon fee and dividend legislation.
 To that end, I hope you will help pass 1631 in Washington state and raise the tide of political will that will lift all carbon pricing boats.